Thank you for visiting my site! I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.

 I had always loved animals, but for the first time, I came to appreciate something really special in dogs.
 We bonded deeply with each dog in an incredibly short time, and while saying goodbye was always hard, we felt lucky to have known them.
 They defined a lot of that year for us, with much of our research and writing being about dogs.

 When we graduated from college we moved to Taiwan to teach English.
 We earned our Teaching English as a Foreign Language Certificates through Hess Education Organization.
 I saw English in a new light through the eyes of my students.
 I had thought about syllables in the context of poetry, but now I was using them to distinguish the sound of a word.
 Rules of grammar and word usage that I hadn’t thought much about before needed to be clearly demonstrated and explained.
-As my students frequently pointed out, English didn’t make much sense sometimes.
+As my students frequently pointed out, English doesn’t make much sense sometimes.

 Living in Taiwan was a constant adventure.
 We learned to use a scooter as our primary mode of transportation and navigated by matching Mandarin characters, which we didn’t understand.
 In the city where we were stationed, Hsinchu, we loved going to the weekend flower markets and admiring the bonsai and orchids.